core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Commissioning of Low-power and Lossy Network (LLN) systems: a commissioning device is responsible for querying all devices in the local network or a selected subset of them, in order to discover their presence, and be aware of their capabilities, default configuration, and operating conditions.
 Queried devices displaying similarities in their capabilities and features, or sharing a common physical location can be configured as members of a single application group and corresponding CoAP group.
 Queried devices are expected to reply back to the commissioning device, in order to notify their presence, and provide the requested information and their current operational status.

 * Emergency multicast: a particular emergency related information (e.g., natural disaster) is generated and multicast by an emergency notifier, and relayed to multiple devices.
 The latter may reply back to the emergency notifier, in order to provide their feedback and local information related to the ongoing emergency.
-This kind of setups should additionally rely on a fault tolerance multicast algorithm, such as Multicast Protocol for Low-Power and Lossy Networks (MPL).
+This kind of setups should additionally rely on a fault-tolerance multicast algorithm, such as Multicast Protocol for Low-Power and Lossy Networks (MPL).

 # Example of Group Identifier Format {#gid-ex}